 Photo: Robert Whyte

 Physical removal is not recommended, as stolons may break and sprout and increase, rather than decrease, the infestation.
-White clover was formerly considered a desirable component of turf seed mixtures, but as more was learned about bee-sting allergy, white clover lost its appeal and is not now used much in turf seed mixtures (Rutgers Center for Turfgrass Science).
-The name ‘repens’ means ‘creeping’ in Latin.
+White clover was formerly considered a desirable component of turf seed mixtures, but as more was learned about bee-sting allergy, white clover lost its appeal and is not now used much in turf seed mixtures.
+The name repens means creeping in Latin.